 Because our holidays go on sale well in advance of the ski season, not all contracts for accommodation, flights and other travel services will have been finalised at the time of booking.
-If, when these contracts are finalised, there is any change to your holiday arrangements which we regard as significant, we will notify you of this in accordance with Section 8 of these Booking Conditions.
+If, when these contracts are finalised, there is any change to your holiday arrangements (where such arrangements are sold by us as Principal or as part of a Package) which we regard as significant, we will notify you of this in accordance with Section 8 of these Booking Conditions.

 You may pay by cheque (UK bank or building society), Sterling banker’s draft, in cash (Sterling) at our offices or by most credit/charge/debit cards.
 A 2.0% handling fee will be levied on the balance or any other payments made by credit card.
 We are unable to accept American Express cards.
 If any cheque is dishonoured, we reserve the right to charge £15 to cover our administration costs.

-It is a condition of booking with Ski Famille Ltd that you are adequately insured for your holiday.
+It is a condition of booking either with Ski Famille Ltd or the supplier of your chosen arrangements (where we are acting as an agent) that you are adequately insured for your holiday.
 Our recommended policy can be accessed via this link http://retail.mpibrokers.com/skifamille and covers all, in our view, that is required for your ski holiday including piste closure.
 Your insurance must, as a minimum, provide cover as shown by our recommended policy.
-Details of this cover is shown on our website.
+Details of this cover are shown on our website.
 No liability will be accepted for anyone travelling without proper insurance.
 The policy does not cover non-UK residents.
 Insurance policies specify the amounts covered in the event of any loss or damage and most do not cover mobile telephones or laptops and some may have exclusions for certain “extreme” sports.
 We suggest you check the limits of cover of your chosen policy.
 Ski Famille Ltd take no responsibility for any costs incurred by you for whatever reason, which would have been covered by our recommended travel insurance policy.